Photo:Nibutani folk handicraft association

 - 1. Collecting tree bark

-- 3. Softening the bark by boiling in water
+- 3. Softening the bark

-- 4. Peeling the bark while washing it in a mountain stream
+- 4. Peeling the bark

-- 5. Drying the fiber layers
+- 5. Drying

-The fiber layers are hung outside on a pole or similar frame and left for about two weeks to dry in the sun.
+The fiber layers are hung outside on a pole or frame and left for about two weeks to dry in the sun.
 The sun takes out the reddish brown color and rain evens out the color.

 - 6. Shredding the fiber

-- 9. Weaving while sitting
+- 9. Weaving

 Biratori Ainu Bunka Joho Center